udaya-saman/Task-Manager/README.md

-# Simple Task Manager
+# Task Manager

-A full-stack web application for managing daily tasks, built with Node.js, Express, React, and MongoDB.
-This project features a clean, modern user interface and provides core functionalities like user authentication and complete task management (create, read, update, delete).
+A modern, full-stack web application for managing daily tasks, built with Node.js, Express, and React.
+This project features a clean, responsive interface with light and dark themes, robust task management, and insightful statistics.

 ## Features

 *   **User Authentication:** Secure user signup and login functionality using JSON Web Tokens (JWT).
 *   **Task Management:**
-    *   Create new tasks with a title and category.
-    *   View all tasks in an organized list.
+    *   Create, read, update, and delete tasks.
     *   Mark tasks as completed or incomplete.
+    *   Organize tasks with custom categories.
+    *   Sort tasks by creation date or alphabetically.
-    *   Update existing task details through a modal interface.
+    *   Paginated task view to handle a large number of tasks.
+*   **Category Management:**
+    *   Create, rename, and delete task categories.
+*   **User-Friendly Interface:**
+    *   Light and dark themes to suit your preference.
+    *   Fully responsive design for seamless use on desktop and mobile devices.
+    *   Modern, custom confirmation modals for destructive actions.
+    *   Intuitive keyboard controls for improved accessibility.
-    *   Delete tasks.
+*   **Task Statistics:**
-*   **Categorized Overview:** See a summary of your tasks grouped by category, including completion counts.
-*   **Responsive Design:** A clean and modern UI styled with Tailwind CSS that works on various screen sizes.
+    *   Visualize your productivity with charts showing overall task status, tasks per category, and completion trends over the last 7 days.

 ## Tech Stack